HewlettPackard/loaded/README.md

           The bucket to operate on for our S3 requests -o, --object-size <OBJECT_SIZE>
-          The size in bytes of the object for a PUT/GET operation --obj-prefix <OBJ_PREFIX>
+          The size in bytes of the object for a PUT/GET operation -t, --traffic-pattern <TRAFFIC_PATTERN>
-          A prefix to prepend to each object key (defaults to generated UUIDv4) [default: f56c0581-d3e0-4192-9ad1-4a519c4d522b]
-  -t, --traffic-pattern <TRAFFIC_PATTERN>
           [default: put] [possible values: put, get, both] --folder_depth <PREFIX_FOLDER_DEPTH>